mrworf/plexupdate/README.md

 This will make `plexupdate.sh` login and download the latest version and save it to /tmp/ folder.

-If you don't have plexpass, you can still use `plexupdate.sh`, just set `PUBLIC=yes` instead.
+If you don't have PlexPass, you can still use `plexupdate.sh`, just set `PUBLIC=yes` instead.
 The section above becomes

 ```
 PUBLIC=yes